sushmasiram/Student_guide/git_commands.md

-###### Files navigation in cmd prompt
+###### Files navigation in gitbash

-dir: list the items of current location
+ls: list the items of current location

 pwd: present working directory

 mkdir: make a new directory

 cd: change a directory
+cd desktop/coding/

-vi <file_name> -- to open a file in editor
+vi <file_name> -- to open a file in editor vi angrybirdsv2.5

-shift+i -- to edit the file.. we should use this after opening the file using vi <file_name>
+i -- to edit the file.. we should use this after opening the file using vi <file_name>

 after making the changes in the file.. click 'esc' button to come out of the insert mode